exasol/virtual-schemas/README.md

 ## Customer Support

-This is an open source project which is officially supported by Exasol.
-For any question, you can contact our support team.
+This is an open source project officially supported by Exasol.
+Please contact our support team if you have any questions.

-**NOTE: For reporting an issue for a specific dialect, please do it in the dialect repository (see the Supported Data Sources above)**
+**NOTE: Please report dialect specific issues in the corresponding dialect repository (see the Supported Data Sources above)**

 # Table of Contents